-Over the course of this project we collected almost fifty hours of interview footage, which we have edited down into just over three hours of themed content.
-There are seventeen videos to explore in the menus above, ranging from three to thirty minutes in length.
-These are organised into the mapped locations now under the water (Places), the history of Acton (History), and community views on how the area has changed since the construction of Lake Burley Griffin (Changes).
+Of the almost fifty hours of interview footage collected in this project, we have edited down into just over three hours of themed content.
+There are seventeen videos to explore in the menus above, organised into the history of Acton (History), mapped locations now under the water (Places), and community views on how the area has changed since the construction of Lake Burley Griffin (Changes).
 You can also browse the content for people who appear in the videos or have contributed images (People).

 There are of course many more stories of Acton's past than could be possibly be told in one sitting (or website).
 While we have focused on aspects of Acton that could officially be considered 'submerged', there have been many other significant changes in the area over the last hundred years, and many dedicated historians who have written about Acton's past and people.
 We hope this site encourages people to seek out more knowledge from the many published resources available in the Canberra community.